 George Frideric Handel

 A model of virtuosity and versatility, soprano Elza van den Heever further expands her Met repertoire, adding the noble heroine of Handel’s grand Baroque drama Rodelinda.
-Harry Bicket, a champion of the composer’s operas, takes the podium to conduct the Met’s moving production (presented this season with a shortened running time), which also stars mezzo-soprano Jamie Barton, countertenors Iestyn Davies and Anthony Roth Costanzo, tenor Paul Appleby, and bass-baritone Adam Plachetka.
+Harry Bicket, a champion of the composer’s operas, takes the podium to conduct the Met’s moving production, which also stars mezzo-soprano Sasha Cooke, countertenors Iestyn Davies and Anthony Roth Costanzo, tenor Paul Appleby, and bass-baritone Adam Plachetka.

 Production a gift of John Van Meter